 - The produce is AMAZING.
 Really, I don't know why this was such a surprise, I suppose because I mainly pictured cities and lots of olive groves.
 As we rode the train north to Thessaloniki, we saw a country full of orchards and farms.
 These produce olives, of course, but also the best, most flavorful oranges I've ever eaten, cucumbers, peppers, lettuce, plus deep red tomatoes and strawberries...everything was really fresh and flavorful.

 - It was about the same price as food in the US.
-I kinda thought with the economic troubles lately that it would be cheaper, but not at tavernas and restaurants, we found.
+I kind of thought with the economic troubles lately that it would be cheaper, but not at tavernas and restaurants, we found.
 In the neighborhood market, though, the fresh produce was pretty inexpensive.

-Here’s the answer from our host that helped us understand the different names:
+Here's the answer from our friends that helped us understand the different names:

 Kabob is the pressed meat, gyros are the shaved meat from the rotisserie, kalamaki is the cubed meat on a skewer.
 Souvlaki is just a general term for anything grilled on a skewer- either on a small skewer that you would do over your grill or on the large rotisserie.
 We'll often say, "should we do souvlaki for dinner?" - meaning we may order kabob, gyros, or kalamaki....

-Here’s a kabob dish we had at one of Athens famous (and crowded) tavernas, Thanassis.
-It was a combo of seasoned ground beef and lamb pressed around a skewer before grilling.
-(When you sit down at a taverna, kabobs and gyros are served open-faced and when you buy take-out they wrap the pita around the filling and present it to you in a paper wrapper.)
+Interesting Note: When you sit down at a taverna, kabobs and gyros are served open-faced and when you buy take-out they wrap the pita around the filling and present it to you in a paper wrapper.

 Most of the time the tomatoes were fresh - this was the only time we had them grilled - it was really yummy and the meat was excellent.

-Into this delectable hand-held meal.
-(I actually forgot to shoot a picture of one of our many gyros meals – here’s the source for this photo).
-All our gyros were made this same way, whether we were in Corinth, Athens, or Thessaloniki – pita, rotisserie meat, fries, tomatoes and onion.
-Except, NO tzatziki like this picture shows – it was always separate and we had to pay extra for it.
-Maybe it’s because of the economy now, but it wasn’t included in any gyros during our visit.
+Except they rarely included tzatziki like this picture - it was usually separate and we had to pay extra for it!
+Maybe it's because of the economy now, but it wasn't included in any other gyros during our visit.

 Personally, I just don't get the fries in it - I mean, it's a huge piece of bread for heaven's sake.
 I just gave mine to Brian, plus half of the pita - it was just too much bread for me.
 But I loved the meat - and it was good all together.

-The salad was drizzled with a simple olive oil and vinegar (or lemon) dressing and sprinkled with oregano – the signature Greek herb.
-This is how I’ll be making Greek salads from now on.
+The salad was drizzled with a simple olive oil and vinegar (or lemon) dressing and sprinkled with oregano - the signature Greek herb.
+This is how I'll be making Greek salads from now on (which you can see here!)

 And I never denied myself.
 But I did only eat half of most of what you see pictured.
 And taverna meals like we ate - sharing appetizer plates called mezedes - lends itself to just trying little bits of a number of dishes.

-I’m working to refine some of the recipes I came back with and adapt others to replicate those we had in Greece – yeah, we have to eat more Greek food…sigh.
-But it’s all for a good cause – so I can share them with you!
+I'm working to refine some of the recipes I came back with and adapt others to replicate those we had in Greece - so I can share them with you!